magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 to unit test namespaces.
 To reach that result we dynamically altered the `boot` runtime environment.

-In this tutorial we start by freezing that needed change in the `boot` building file.
-Then we go on by configuring a development environment that simultaneously satisfy in a single JVM the Immediate Feedback Principle by Bret Victor and the Test Driven Development (TDD).
+In this tutorial we start by freezing that needed change in the `build.boot` file.
+Then we go on to configure a development environment that allows a single JVM to simultaneously satisfy the Immediate Feedback Principle by Bret Victor and enable Test Driven Development (TDD).

 ## Preamble